ivanvoitovych/tour-of-heroes/step-8.md

 </Layout>
 ```

-Now when you refresh the page you should see the Dashboard with top 4 heros.
-But when you click on the hero you will see that the page is not found.
+You should see the Dashboard with the top 4 heroes when you refresh the page.
+But when you click on the Hero, you will see a `page not found message.
 Let's fix it.

-First we need to set up a route for our HeroDetail component.
+First, we need to set up a route for our HeroDetail component.

+`ViewiRoute::get('/detail/{id}', HeroDetail::class);`

 `viewi-app\routes.php`